jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Student Portal
 </h3>
 <p align="justify">Today I explored The portal is hosted on the /lms route.
-(Example. hogwarts.erpnext.com/lms) Here all the programs are shown in the form of cards.
+Here all the programs are shown in the form of cards.
 Each card is clickable and navigates to the corresponding program/course/topic/content.
 The portal is accessible even if a student has not logged in, however, the content (Articles, Videos, etc) can only be accessible after login and enrolling in the program.  </p>

 <!---------------------------------------------------------------------------------------------------------------------------->